GapFindFill.jl

 m the JuMP model;

-objVal objective value, i.e. number of non-blocked compounds;
+objVal objective value, i.e., number of non-blocked compounds;

 status termination status;

-binX 1 if corresponding compound is non-blocked;
+binX 1 if the corresponding compound is non-blocked;

 The fill_gaps_min() interface: